CSE237SP2021/project-cooking/README.md

 # Cooking Project
 We're developing a command line tool in Java to help you plan meals.
+To accomplish this, we're using the [WebKnox Recipe API](http://webknox.com/api#!/recipes/getRandomPopularRecipes_GET)

 ## Features
 - By specifying what ingredients you'd like to use, the tool will return a list of recipes that contain those ingredients.